dekzyd/shendoBnB/README.md

 # shendoBnB
-image credit to
+Image credits to
-taryn elliott
+taryn elliott,
-marius dubost
+marius dubost,
-mamun
+mamun,
-jplenio
+jplenio, and
-evgeny tchebotaewv
+evgeny tchebotaewv from pexels.